US de-SPAC M&A: Commentary

 18 Russell Investments: The state of the SPAC market.
 See par 4.

-19 Reuters: Explainer: How Bill Ackman's SPARC differs from a SPAC
+19 Reuters: Explainer: How Bill Ackman's SPARC differs from a SPAC.

 20 Reuters: Explainer: How Bill Ackman's SPARC differs from a SPAC.